-The valuations of right-of-use assets, buildings and investment properties, carried at \$10.5m, \$0.4m and \$15.2m respectively, are important to our audit as they represent significant judgment areas and a significant percentage (85%) of the total assets of the Company.
+The valuations of right-of-use assets, buildings and investment properties, carried at \$14.2m, \$0.4m and \$19.6m respectively, are important to our audit as they represent significant judgment areas and a significant percentage (84%) of the total assets of the Company.
 The valuations of right-of-use assets, buildings and investment properties are subjective and are highly dependent on assumptions and estimates.

-The company has recorded these assets at fair value based on independent external valuations.
+The company has recorded these assets at fair value based on an independent external valuation for the portfolio of assets, which has been allocated to individual assets by the Company.

-The valuation process involves significant judgement in determining the appropriate valuation methodology to be used, and in estimating the underlying assumptions to be applied.
-The valuations are highly sensitive to key assumptions applied in deriving the capitalisation, discount and terminal yield rates.
+The valuation process involves significant judgement in determining the appropriate valuation methodology to be used, and the assumptions to be applied.